kellim/100-days-of-code/round1.md

 This is my log for the [100 Days of Code](https://www.100daysofcode.com/) challenge that I started on 11/4/18.

+## Day 40: December 18, 2018

+I'm still working on my Gatsby site and learning as I go.
+There are often many things to research each day, like today I realized there was a problem with the way I was using CSS modules since I'd styled an image to be round in one component, but that made all images round.
+The page isn't displaying at the moment, but it's late and I'll troubleshoot it tomorrow.

+## Day 39: December 17, 2018

+I continued to work on my Gatsby site and got images to work in the Project component.
+Before I was only displaying the same image for all the projects.
+I also started an About component.

+## Day 38: December 16, 2018

+Today I worked on my Gatsby site and refactored the way images were passed down to the Project component.

 ## Day 37: December 15, 2018

 I wanted to add some style and looked at the different options, then decided on using CSS modules with SCSS over inline styles or styled components.
 I like having separate SCSS files and each component will be in its own directory that also contains the SCSS for the component.
 I did get the CSS modules setup and working with SCSS, but I didn't add much style yet other than to test that it works.